David Downie: Nonfiction

 His illustrated book on the contemporary cuisine of Rome, Cooking the Roman Way, was listed among the top ten cookbooks of 2002 by the Chicago Tribune, The Boston Globe and San Francisco Chronicle.
 The book is full of anecdotes about the names, hidden meanings and origins of Italian foods; useful notes explain the difference between farro and spelt and the nature and use of the quinto quarto ("fifth quarter") of butchered animals.
 Among his food- and wine-related books are three volumes in the Terroir Guides series, published by The Little Bookroom, and dedicated to the food and wine of the Italian Riviera (and Genoa), Rome and Burgundy.

 "The fall is the best time to eat in France," Downie reported in autumn 2017 as A Taste of Paris was published, "everyone knows that.
 It's when everything comes in.
 It's the harvest season."
 As he recognised, French food awareness has an elitist side: "The reason Paris has great food in modern times is because of money ...
 All the best stuff gets rushed to Paris because this is the best market.
 There are rich families and demanding eaters here."
 A Taste of Paris begins with the food of Roman Paris, continues through the Middle Ages and Renaissance, "enlarges on the gourmand seventeenth and eighteenth centuries" to reach the present day, but "each historical episode is at the same time an exploration of some Parisian neighbourhood" from its origins to its modern food landmarks.

-Journalism
+Journalism and autobiography

 Downie's articles have appeared in about 50 publications, print and online, including the Los Angeles Times, San Francisco Chronicle, Bon Appétit, Gourmet, Gastronomica, The Art of Eating, Australian Financial Review, Salon.com, Epicurious.com and Concierge.com.
 He has acted as Paris correspondent, contributing editor or European editor for a number of publications, including Appellation, Art & Antiques and Departures.
 His writing has also appeared in anthologies, among them The Collected Traveler volumes on Paris, Southwest France and Central Italy.

+His memoir Shadows of Rome (Seine, Tiber & Bay, 2025) relies on his own memory and on that of his parents and grandparents, admittedly not always reliable.
+He has spent time "investigating the story of my mother's eccentric parents and brothers ... and many other quirky members of the Downie and Anzi tribes".
+Major figures are his father, "a dispassionate American", his mother, "an extroverted Roman teen", her father Alessandro Anzi who "deserves a book on his own", and, not least, the "gallery of friends and family she collected in California".